rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

 Now you can define the environmental variables in a new *.env* file in your project's root folder.
-The *.env* file can also be added to your *.gitginore* file (in case you are using git), so your Firebase credentials are not exposed on a platform like GitHub.
+The *.env* file can also be added to your *.gitginore* file (in case you are using git), so your Firebase credentials are not exposed publicly on a platform like GitHub.

 {{< highlight javascript >}}
 REACT_APP_API_KEY=XXXXxxxx